LucasDelfino92/morrowindsharp/readme.md

 ### Is this modlist compatible with OpenMW?

-Unfortunately many mods require MWSE to work, so the answer is "No".
+No. Many mods require MWSE to work, which isn't supported by OpenMW.

 ## Suggested readings